2020 Resolutions: Long-Term Weight-Loss Success

 In the end, your surgeon can’t tell you what the best operation is for you.
 If you are a qualified candidate for weight-loss surgery, any of these options will work well.
 You know you best so you should decide what’s best for you.

 We are nationally accredited which means you can trust the high-level of care we provide.
-To find out if weight-loss surgery is right for you and the different procedures offered at Southern California Hospital at Culver City, click here, call 310-340-2081 or email our program coordinator.
+To find out if weight-loss surgery is right for you and the different procedures offered at Southern California Hospital at Culver City, click here or call (310) 836-7000.